sjacob2019/Credit-Card-Fraud-Detection/README.md

 Prior to discussing the trends we noticed, we will showcase an example of the data obtained.

 For the sake of space, we have chosen to include the confusion matrices for only the K-Folds when all features were included in GMM.
+Each of the confusion matrices below represents the results of a single fold performed on the same dataset with the same number of features.

 In these confusion matrices, a label of '0' represents that a data point is legitimate, and '1' represents a data point is fraudulent.